-The president and the porn star: The story explained
+The president and the porn star: Why this matters

 But in February he announced he had in fact paid Ms Daniels the money.

 In a statement to the New York Times, Mr Cohen said neither the Trump campaign nor the Trump organisation knew anything about the payment, which he had made from his own pocket.
-He says he wasn't repaid.

 "The payment to Ms Daniels was lawful, and was not a campaign contribution or a campaign expenditure by anyone."

+"Mr Cohen had absolutely nothing whatsoever to do with any such person or incident, and does not even believe that any such person exists, or that such incident ever occurred," the letter reads.

+Before the 60 Minutes episode, President Trump's lawyers sued Ms Daniels for $20m and to keep the case out of the public eye.
+The lawyers claim she broke their non-disclosure deal, or "hush agreement".

-Ms Daniels on Tuesday said she was suing Mr Trump, claiming he didn't sign the non-disclosure deal, or "hush agreement".
+This follows Ms Daniels saying she was suing Mr Trump, claiming he didn't even sign the "hush agreement".

 Her lawyer, Michael Avenatti, tweeted about the lawsuit with a link to the documents filed in a California court.

-The next day, reports surfaced saying President Trump had won a restraining order against Ms Daniels in February.
+There were also reports that President Trump had won a restraining order against Ms Daniels in February.

-The order, won in private arbitration proceedings, reportedly stopped her from sharing "confidential information" about their alleged relationship.

-"This case has already been won in arbitration and anything beyond that, I would refer you to the president's outside counsel," White House press secretary Sarah Sanders said on Wednesday.
+In April, the FBI raided the New York offices of Mr Cohen following a referral from Special Counsel Robert Mueller, who is investigating suspected Russian meddling in the 2016 election.

+US media reported that documents relating to the payment to Ms Daniels were seized in the raid.

+More importantly, the fact there was a payment made at all by Mr Cohen has not been fully explained.
+Asked whether the affair is important, Ms Daniels' lawyers said: "This is about the cover-up.

+"This is about the extent that Mr Cohen and the president have gone to intimidate this woman, to silence her, to threaten her, and to put her under their thumb," said Mr Avenatti.

-South Carolina congressman Mark Sanford is one of the few Republicans to comment.
-He told the Washington Post the claims are "deeply troubling".
+One of the few Republicans to comment, South Carolina congressman Mark Sanford, told the Washington Post the claims were "deeply troubling".

 "If it was a Democratic president and hush money had been paid in the campaign, would there be a series of hearings going on?"
 Mr Sanford asked.
 "I think you could probably point to a fair number of indicators that suggest there would be."